graetz23/sharpWave/README.md

 ### 20200316
 - ported the Discrete Fourier Transform (DFT),
+- ported the _some_ Shifting Wavelet Transform (SWT),
 - ported the (Fast) Wavelet Packet Transform (WPT); Wavelet Packet Decomposition (WPD),
+- extended the _class SharpWave_ for testing the SWT algorithm.
 - extended the _class SharpWave_ for testing the WPT / WPD algorithm.

 ### 20200315